 The Ultimate Staycation Road Trip in Devon and Cornwall

-Last year gave me the opportunity to appreciate the great British countryside and the country that I have grown up in.
-I am originally from Dorset, have family in Devon and currently live in Cornwall.
 This blog post will guide you to local gems in Devon and Cornwall that are off the beaten path.
-Tropical day trips, historical manor houses with exquisite gardens, white sandy beaches and so much more.
-So where do we start with the perfect staycation in Devon and Cornwall?
+Tropical day trips, historical manor houses with exquisite gardens, white sandy beaches, and so much more.
+So, where do we start with the perfect staycation in Devon and Cornwall?
 Read on to find out.

 Staycation Spots in Devon